MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/step-up-authentication/index.md

 weight: 5
 ---
 ## Overview
 Resources can be protected by several security checks.
-In this case the MobileFirst Server will send to the application all the relevant challenges simultaneously.
+In this case, the MobileFirst Server will send all the relevant challenges simultaneously to the application.

-Sometimes a security check may be dependent on another security check, so it is important to be able to control when the challenges will be sent.
+A security check may be dependent on another security check, so it is important to be able to control when the challenges will be sent.
-For example, in this tutorial we'll describe an application that has some resources protected by a username and password, while some other resources require an additional PIN code.
+For example, in this tutorial we'll describe an application that has two resources protected by a username and password where the second resource also requires an additional PIN code.

 > **Prerequisite:** Read the [CredentialsValidationSecurityCheck](../credentials-validation) and [UserAuthenticationSecurityCheck](.../user-authentication) tutorials before continuing.